-- During movie shooting, do not point the lens toward the sun.
-The sun's heat can damage the camera's internal components. - If < I > is set and the ISO speed or aperture changes during movie shooting, the white balance may also change. - If you shoot a movie under fluorescent or LED lighting, the movie may flicker - Zooming the lens during movie shooting is not recommended.
+- Do not point the camera toward an intense light source, such as the sun on a sunny day or an intense artificial light source.
+Doing so may damage the image sensor or the camera's internal components. - If < I > is set and the ISO speed or aperture changes during movie shooting, the white balance may also change. - If you shoot a movie under fluorescent or LED lighting, the movie may flicker. - Zooming the lens during movie shooting is not recommended.
 Zooming the lens can cause changes in the exposure regardless of whether the lens' maximum aperture changes or not.
-Exposure changes may be recorded as a result. - You cannot magnify the image during movie shooting. - Be careful not to cover the microphone (p.182) with your finger, etc. - Cautions for movie shooting are on pages 212 and 213. - If necessary, also read the Live View shooting cautions on pages 178 and 179.
+Exposure changes may be recorded as a result - You cannot magnify the image during movie shooting. - Be careful not to cover the microphone (p.182) with your finger, etc. - Cautions for movie shooting are on pages 212 and 213. - If necessary, also read the Live View shooting cautions on pages 178 and 179.

-- Movie-related settings are under the [♣1] and [♣2] tabs (p.207). - A movie file is recorded each time you shoot a movie.
-If the file size exceeds 4 GB, a new file will be created for every subsequent 4 GB. - The movie image's field of view is approx. 100% (with movie recording size set to [1720]). - Monaural sound is recorded by the camera's built-in microphone (p.182). - Most commercially-available external stereo microphones with a 3.5 mm diameter mini plug can be connected to the camera. - You can use Remote Controller RC-6 (sold separately, p.309) to start and stop the movie shooting if Drive/self-timer is < ₺>.
+- Movie-related settings are under the [♣ 1] and [♣ 2] tabs (p.207). - A movie file is recorded each time you shoot a movie.
+If the file size exceeds 4 GB, a new file will be created for every subsequent 4 GB. - The movie image's field of view is approx. 100% (with movie recording size set to [min]). - Monaural sound is recorded by the camera's built-in microphone (p.182). - Most commercially-available external stereo microphones with a 3.5 mm diameter mini plug can be connected to the camera. - You can use Remote Controller RC-6 (sold separately, p.309) to start and stop the movie shooting if Drive/self-timer is < ₺>.
 Set the shooting timing switch to <2> (2-sec. delay), then press the transmit button.
-If the switch is set to < > (immediate shooting), still photo shooting will take effect. - With a fully-charged Battery Pack LP-E12, the total movie shooting time will be as follows: approx. 1 hr.
+If the switch is set to < ●> (immediate shooting), still photo shooting will take effect. - With a fully-charged Battery Pack LP-E12, the total movie shooting time will be as follows: approx. 1 hr.
 5 min. at room temperature (23°C/73°F), and approx. 1 hr. at low temperatures (0°C/32°F). - The focus preset function is possible for movie shooting when using a (super) telephoto lens equipped with the focus preset mode, available since the second half of 2011.